 If something goes horribly wrong (e.g. an employee self harms or became violent to management) then the structure exists to quickly act to prevent and/or minimise these possibilities.
-Not to have these structures in place is an abrogation of duty of care to former employees, shareholders and the wider community.
+Not having these structures in place is an abrogation of duty of care to former employees, shareholders and the wider community.

 Outplacement works for the benefit of both the employer and the retrenched worker, assisting all parties to “settle down” and move ahead following this significant and traumatic event.
-Not to provide Outplacement services could therefore be viewed as reckless and irresponsible.
+Not providing Outplacement services could therefore be viewed as reckless and irresponsible.

 - Experienced and qualified counsellors skilled in enforced workplace change

-- A planned processes to address the immediate impact on employees and their families
+- A planned process to address the immediate impact on employees and their families

 - A structure to monitor individual health and reaction (particularly during the first 48 hour period)